iorixxx/lucene-solr-analysis-turkish/README.md

 **Arguments**:
   * `strategy`: Strategy to choose one of the multiple stem forms by selecting either longest or shortest stem.
 Valid values are maxLength (the default) or minLength.
   * `dictionary`: Zemberek3's dictionary (*.dict) files, which can be download from [here](https://github.com/ahmetaa/zemberek-nlp/tree/master/morphology/src/main/resources/tr) and could be modified if required.
+  You may want to add new dictionary items especially for product search.
+Usually product titles and descriptions are not pure Turkish.
+  When it comes to product search, you may be well familiar with product titles such as `Amigalar için oyun`, `iPadler için çanta`, and so on.
+  If you want to handle such non-Turkish product names inflected with Turkish suffixes, the most elegant way is to modify the dictionaries.
+  See the [example](https://github.com/ahmetaa/turkish-nlp-examples/blob/master/src/main/java/morphology/AddNewDictionaryItem.java) that adds `tweetlemek` as a verb to the dictionary, so that `tweetledim`, `tweetlemişler`, etc get recognized and stemmed correctly.

 **Example**:
 ``` xml